MEET OUR FURRTASTIC STAFF!

 Having numerous years in the veterinary industry, Leanne came to work at Hays Towne Veterinary Hospital in March 2016.
 Having been a client before an employee, you could say she liked the family atmosphere so much that she stayed.
 She has rescued numerous dogs, including her 2 chi-weenies and 2 English bulldogs, plus many more that she has helped re-home.
 In her off-time Leanne can be found on the softball fields, teaching and coaching girls how to play a game that she is very passionate about.

 Kenleh has been with Hays Towne Veterinary Hospital since November 2015.
 Starting as a volunteer, she then became a Receptionist/Client Service Coordinator.
 Kenleh is also the "go-to" person for the nutritional needs for the patients as well as the hospital and employee animals.
-Kenleh is currently attending St. Leo University as a Criminal Justice major with a focus in Psychology.
+Kenleh is currently attending St. Leo University as a Criminal Justice major.
 She is also a very passionate softball player and coach and can be found on the fields in her spare time.
 Kenleh is also a "mommy" to one English bulldog named Mabel Jane and a Chi-weenie named Zella.

 Kenleh has been with Hays Towne Veterinary Hospital since November 2015.
 Starting as a volunteer, she then became a Receptionist/Client Service Coordinator.
 Kenleh is also the "go-to" person for the nutritional needs for the patients as well as the hospital and employee animals.
-Kenleh is currently attending St. Leo University as a Criminal Justice major with a focus in Psychology.
+Kenleh is currently attending St. Leo University as a Criminal Justice major.
 She is also a very passionate softball player and coach and can be found on the fields in her spare time.
 Kenleh is also a "mommy" to one English bulldog named Mabel Jane and a Chi-weenie named Zella.

 Karen, Surgical Veterinary Technician